• Skip to primary navigation

 Instructions

 • Cube and skin your salmon first.
 Next, add it to a bowl or food safe bag.
 In a separate bowl, mix together your brown sugar and kosher salt.
 Add the mixture to your salmon along with the spicy honey.
 Mix together and place the salmon into the fridge.
-Let cure for at least 8 hours but ideally 12-24 hours.
-Make sure to mix the salmon every 4 hours so that it gets evenly cured.
+Let cure for at least 2 hours or at least 30 minutes.

 • When the curing is done, pull the salmon out and gently wash with cold water to release any excess cure.
 Place the salmon cubes on a baking sheet, and place in the fridge uncovered for 1-2 hours until the outside has developed a tacky texture.